-As required by Title IX of the Education Amendments of 1972, the university prohibits sex discrimination against any participant in its education programs or activities.
-Title IX also prohibits sexual harassment-including sexual violence-committed by or against students, university employees, and visitors to campus.
+In accordance with Title IX of the Education Amendments of 1972, Brigham Young University prohibits unlawful sex discrimination against any participant in its education programs or activities.
+The university also prohibits sexual harassment-including sexual violence-committed by or against students, university employees, and visitors to campus.
 As outlined in university policy, sexual harassment, dating violence, domestic violence, sexual assault, and stalking are considered forms of "Sexual Misconduct" prohibited by the university.